-This document is for use by the Kensington and Chelsea Resilience Forum and members of the public and is intended to inform organisational business continuity and emergency response planning and is updated annually.
+This document is for use by the Kensington and Chelsea Borough Resilience Forum and members of the public and is intended to inform organisational business continuity and emergency response planning and is updated annually following the release of the London Risk Register (LRR).

-Risk assessment underpins the work of the Kensington and Chelsea Resilience Forum.
-Assessments within the Borough Risk Register drive the development of capabilities to prevent, mitigate, respond to, and recover from incidents.
+Risk assessment underpins the work of the Kensington and Chelsea Borough Resilience Forum (BRF).
+Assessments within the Borough Risk Register (BRR) drive the development of capabilities to prevent, mitigate, respond to, and recover from incidents.